jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

    :width: 600
    :align: center

-7. If preview corresponds to expected import results, you can proceed with import and click on "Confirm" button.
+7. If preview corresponds to expected import results, you can proceed with import and click the "Confirm" button.
 If not you are able to `adjust the import configuration`_
 8. You will be redirected to dictionary list and dictionary with import process will be locked for the time, until dictionary imported
 9. As soon as dictionary imported all users who have access to mailbox receive an email and system notification (in case if the notifications are not turned off in the user profile)